sindresorhus/dog-names/readme.md

 ![](kira.jpg)

-The name lists are just JSON files and can be used wherever.
+The name lists are just JSON files and can be used anywhere.

-*Not accepting PRs for additional names.*
+*I'm not accepting PRs for additional names.*

 ## Install